 The appeals process varies in each state.
 Often, the first level of appeal will be at a hearing before an administrative law judge, where you'll have to present medical and other evidence to support your claim.

 The hearing can be through a state labor department or a state board of workers' compensation.
 There are additional levels of appeal beyond the initial administrative levels as well, which vary depending on the state.

-If you don't win at the initial levels, you may not be able to present additional evidence at subsequent appeal levels.
-One of the reasons that many people lose their workers' comp claim appeals is because they did not have an experienced workers' compensation attorney at their side to help them prepare a strong case.
+If you don't win at the initial levels, you may not be able to present additional evidence later in the process.
+One of the reasons that many injured employees lose their appeals is because they didn't have an experienced workers' compensation attorney at their side to help them prepare a strong case.

 Also, most workers' comp lawyers charge only a percentage of the benefits you actually receive, so it won't cost you anything unless you win.